lelroy1/Analog-Synthesizer-Project/README.md

 # Analog-Synthesizer-Project
 This repository contains all the work I've done to design my own analog synthesizer.
+The ultimate goal of this project is to design the analog circuits for a VCO (voltage controlled oscilator), VCA (voltage controlled amplifier) and VCF (voltage controlled filter).
+The design process for each of these components will be detailed here.
+The basic design flow will be testing and simulating in LTSpice, breadboarding the design, then creating a PCB.
+Along with this I will be machining cases each of these components and designing a power supply unit for them.